Generations of Noah: Problems with identification

 Another problem associated with determining precise descent-groups based strictly on patrilineal descent is the realization that, for some of the prototypical family groups, certain sub-groups have sprung forth, and are considered diverse from each other (such as Ismael, the progenitor of the Arab nations, and Isaac, the progenitor of the Israelite nation, although both family groups are derived from Shem's patrilineal line through Eber.
 The total number of other sub-groups, or splinter groups, each with its distinct language and culture is unknown.

+Guy Darshan of Tel Aviv University, noted the presence of two different genealogies in Genesis 10 because of contradictions and stylistic differences.

+Thomas Hieke of Johannes Gutenberg-Universität, showed Genesis 10 is not biological nor genetic, but an etiological mythic text that uses lineages and kinships to organize the known world of its authors.
+The framework was unique being a systematic genealogical integration rather than geographic lists of peoples which was common.
+Its closes analogues found in Greek literature like the Catalogue of Women.
+While the Ham line is negatively framed, Hieke sees the Table acting as a socio-political manifesto rooting humanity in Noah, having a state of primordial equality.

+Anthropologists discovered that in tribal societies, genealogies are employed to express social and political relationships with others.
+The genealogies offer little for historiographic value, and instead reflect the social conditions of their composition.
+They could also be rearranged as the relationship between given tribes shifted.
+Mario Liverani explains that such genealogical models are artificial; with the villages and family being related through not a common origin, but rather their history of intermarriage, and it is a convergent model rather than divergent.

 Ethnological interpretations

 Identifying geographically defined groups of people in terms of their biblical lineage, based on the Generations of Noah, has been common since antiquity.
 By the end of the 19th century, the influential German encyclopaedia, Meyers Konversations-Lexikon, divided humanity into three major races called Caucasoid, Mongoloid, and Negroid, each comprising various sub-races.
-While the "Hamites" of northern Africa were seen as Caucasoid, "Australians", "Melanesians", and "Negritoes" were seen as Negroid sub-races, although living outside the African continent.
+While the "Hamites" of northern Africa and the horn of Africa were seen as Caucasoid, "Australians", "Melanesians", and "Negritoes" were seen as Negroid sub-races, although living outside the African continent.
 The only sub-races attributed to Africa were the "African Negroes" and the "Hottentots".

 The early modern biblical division of the world's "races" into Semites, Hamites, and Japhetites was coined at the Göttingen school of history in the late 18th century, in parallel with the color terminology for race which divided mankind into five "colored" races ("Caucasian or White", "Mongolian or Yellow", "Aethiopian or Black", "American or Red", and "Malayan or Brown").